-The Pentegra DB Plan's funded status as of July 1, 2020 is preliminary and may increase because the plan's participants were permitted to make contributions for the plan year ended June 30, 2020 through March 15, 2021.
-Contributions made during the period from July 1, 2020 through March 15, 2021 and designated for the plan year ended June 30, 2020 will be included in the final valuation as of July 1, 2020.
-The final funded status as of July 1, 2020 will not be available until the Form 5500 for the plan year July 1, 2020 through June 30, 2021 is filed (this Form 5500 is due to be filed no later than April 2022).
+(b) The Pentegra DB Plan's funded status as of July 1, 2021 is preliminary and may increase because the plan's participants were permitted to make contributions for the plan year ended June 30, 2021 through March 15, 2022.
+Contributions made during the period from July 1, 2021 through March 15, 2022 and designated for the plan year ended June 30, 2021 will be included in the final valuation as of July 1, 2021.
+The final funded status as of July 1, 2021 will not be available until the Form 5500 for the plan year July 1, 2021 through June 30, 2022 is filed (this Form 5500 is due to be filed no later than April 2023).

-compensation deferrals, accrued earnings (or losses) on those deferrals and matching Bank contributions corresponding to the contribution percentages applicable to the defined contribution plan, was \$10,334,000 and \$8,445,000 at December 31, 2021 and 2020, respectively.
-Compensation and benefits expense includes accrued earnings (or losses) on deferred employee compensation and Bank contributions totaling \$1,382,000, \$1,100,000 and \$1,136,000 for the years ended December 31, 2021, 2020 and 2019, respectively.
+Additionally, the Bank maintains a non-qualified deferred compensation plan that is available to some employees, which is, in substance, an unfunded supplemental retirement plan.
+The Bank's liability, which consists of the accumulated employee compensation deferrals, accrued earnings (or losses) on those deferrals and matching Bank contributions corresponding to the contribution percentages applicable to the defined contribution plan, was \$9,549,000 and \$10,334,000 at December 31, 2022 and 2021, respectively.
+Compensation and benefits expense includes accrued earnings (or losses) on deferred employee compensation and Bank contributions totaling \$(1,407,000), \$1,382,000 and \$1,100,000 for the years ended December 31, 2022, 2021 and 2020, respectively.

 The Bank's non-qualified deferred compensation plan is also available to all of its directors.
-The Bank's liability for directors' deferred compensation, which consists of the accumulated compensation deferrals (representing directors' fees) and the accrued earnings (or losses) on those deferrals, was \$3,585,000 and \$3,942,000 at December 31, 2021 and 2020, respectively.
-Other operating expense includes accrued earnings on deferred director compensation totaling \$296,000, \$320,000 and \$343,000 for the years ended December 31, 2021, 2020 and 2019, respectively.
+The Bank's liability for directors' deferred compensation, which consists of the accumulated compensation deferrals (representing directors' fees) and the accrued earnings (or losses) on those deferrals, was \$3,171,000 and \$3,585,000 at December 31, 2022 and 2021, respectively.
+Other operating expense includes accrued earnings (or losses) on deferred director compensation totaling \$(347,000), \$296,000 and \$320,000 for the years ended December 31, 2022, 2021 and 2020, respectively.

 The Bank maintains a Special Non-Qualified Deferred Compensation Plan (the "SERP"), a defined contribution plan that was established primarily to provide supplemental retirement benefits to those employees who were serving as the Bank's executive officers at the time the SERP was established.
 Each participant's benefit under the SERP consists of contributions that were made by the Bank on the participant's behalf, plus an allocation of the investment gains or losses on the assets used to fund the SERP.
 Contributions to the SERP are determined solely at the discretion of the Bank's Board of Directors; the Bank has no obligation or current intention to make future contributions to the SERP.
-The Bank's accrued liability under this plan was \$2,828,000 and \$3,396,000 at December 31, 2021 and 2020, respectively.
-The Bank did not make any contributions to the SERP during the years ended December 31, 2021, 2020 or 2019.
+The Bank's accrued liability under this plan was \$1,624,000 and \$2,828,000 at December 31, 2022 and 2021, respectively.
+The Bank did not make any contributions to the SERP during the years ended December 31, 2022, 2021 or 2020.